Current project status

 View the summary of the consultation.

-A Welsh language version of the summary will be available shortly.
+View the Welsh language version of the summary.

 View the response form.

 The Centre for Connected and Autonomous Vehicles (CCAV) has asked the Law Commission of England and Wales and the Scottish Law Commission to undertake a far-reaching review of the legal framework for automated vehicles, and their use as part of public transport networks and on-demand passenger services.